SheetJS/js-codepage/README.md

 | `65001` |    magic    | Unicode (UTF-8)                                      |

-`unicode.org` refers to the Unicode Consortium Public Mappings, a database of various mappings between unicode characters and respective character sets.
+`unicode.org` refers to the Unicode Consortium Public Mappings, a database of various mappings between Unicode characters and respective character sets.
 The tables are processed by a few scripts in the build process.

 `IBM` refers to the IBM coded character set database.
 Even though IBM uses a different numbering scheme from Windows, the IBM numbers are used when there is no conflict.
-The tables are manually generated from the symbol PDFs.
+The tables are manually generated from the symbol manifests.

 `Windows 7` refers to direct inspection of Windows 7 machines using .NET class `System.Text.Encoding`.
-The enclosed `MakeEncoding.cs` C# program brute-forces code pages.
-MakeEncoding.cs deviates from unicode.org in some cases.
+The enclosed `MakeEncoding.cs` C# program brute-forces code pages. `MakeEncoding.cs` deviates from unicode.org in some cases.
 When they map a given code to different characters, unicode.org value is used.
-When unicode.org does not prescribe a value, MakeEncoding.cs value is used.
+When unicode.org does not prescribe a value, `MakeEncoding.cs` value is used.

 `NLS` refers to the National Language Support files supplied in various versions of Windows.
-In older versions of Windows (e.g. Windows 98) these files followed the name pattern `CP_#.NLS`, but newer versions use the name pattern `C_#.NLS`.
+In older versions of Windows (like Windows 98) these files followed the name pattern `CP_#.NLS`, but newer versions use the name pattern `C_#.NLS`.

 ## Testing